Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The "Cascade Lake Xeon" is a server with a 20-core Intel Xeon Gold 6230N CPU.
-To improve determism, the Intel Turbo function is disabled, and all CPU cores run the nominal clock frequency - 2,3 GHz.
+To improve determinism, the Intel Turbo function is disabled, and all CPU cores run the nominal clock frequency - 2,3 GHz.
 The compiler used is GCC 10.3.0.